 This 10- to 15-year experience span incorporates those who are up to date on the changes that the reversal brought and who have cut their teeth in a new era of global finance that looks much unlike what went before.

-In addition, for those seeking a long-term relationship with an advisor, this timeframe indicates that an advisor is likely to be with a client for years to come.
+In addition, for those seeking a long-term relationship with a Sarasota financial advisor, this timeframe indicates that an advisor is likely to be with a client for years to come.

 With 12 years between crises, the lessons of the Great Recession and the COVID-19 pandemic call for advisors with a clear vision and diverse asset management.⁹